0xdeadbeer/vis/README.md

 The following is a list of things that have been/still have to be completed.

  - ~~Basic prototype with vipe (in memory only)~~
-  - Finish all the basic shortcuts
+  - ~~Finish all the basic shortcuts~~
- - Ability to write a calendar to a file
+ - ~~Ability to write a calendar to a file~~
- - Ability to read a calendar from a file
+ - ~~Ability to read a calendar from a file~~
  - Alerting function for errors and issues
  - Logging / Debug flag
  - Read input from stdin
- - Set reminders

 # Contributions

 Contributions and feedback are welcome!
-If you have any ideas or suggestions for improving Vis, please submit a pull request or open an issue on Github.
+If you have any ideas or suggestions for improving vis, please submit a pull request or open an issue on Github.
 Let's make the FOSS community better, together!

 # License